corlou/CorinaPelichowski_T1A3/README.md

 2. source myenv/bin/activate

-3. Type ./start.sh into the terminal
+3. Type ./start.sh into the terminal OR if all the packages are installed, then just use: python3 main.py

 ## R1 - Documentation